The 6 Best POS Systems for US Businesses

 The Clover POS system’s software capabilities are pretty great too.
 You’ll be able to track inventory, profits, and employee performance across multiple locations, and access advanced tools such as advanced features such as stock alerts and profit tracking.
 On top of that, the Clover system was one of the most intuitive ones we tested, an advantage if you need to train multiple employees.

 Where Clover fumbles is mainly in the price.
-You’ll pay a premium for great hardware, with Clover’s handheld POS device costing $599, $200 to $300 to more than what you’d pay for the equivalent at SpotOn, Square, or Shopify.
+You’ll pay a premium for great hardware, with Clover’s handheld POS device costing $649, $200 to $300 to more than what you’d pay for the equivalent at SpotOn, Square, or Shopify.

 Clover POS: Testing Summary

 We had no trouble assigning orders to guests and splitting bills with Clover, unlike on platforms like Square.
-The only thing that was slightly more challenging was printing receipt for a split bill.
+The only thing that was slightly more challenging was printing receipts for a split bill.
 One tester noted that when splitting a bill, they “didn’t realize [they] had to select the guests one by one” at first, and instead selected all the guests, meaning the bill wasn’t registered as split.

 Who is Clover for?